 On a Sunday morning in February a group of about 25 of us, members and advisors, got together at Linda’s for a visioning session over brunch.
 We were looking to gain insight into members needs on 3 areas: Events, Workshops and others.
 It was a great opportunity to get feedback on direction directly from our […]

 It’s hard to believe but the first meeting of our board and advisors happened just over a year ago.
 Since then so much has happened, including registering as an NPO, getting our first events, workshops and meetups in the bag, and most importantly, having a demonstrable impact on our members.
 We don’t rest on our […]

 On October 4th, Tele-Quebec aired a very special segment on their social issues weekly, called Banc Public.
-Over the course of 20 minutes, Forward was given the opportunity to highlight the importance of what we are doing as an organization and share some of our successes.
-The positive impact has been great for us as […]
+It follows our organization, Forward, and our members who have left the ultra-Orthodox Jewish community in Montreal.
+Over the course of 20 minutes, Forward was given the opportunity to highlight the importance of what we are doing as […]

 Last week, at the generous invitation of Ometz, we got to attend “My Name is Asher Lev”, a play depicting the struggles of a young hasidic man, who wants to be a painter.
 Based on the book by Chaim Potok, it is about balancing his own desires with the expectations of his parents and community.

 We thought it would be interesting to get feedback from some of our members who had seen the play.